Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/brute-force-solvers-part-3.md

 ## Next optimisations?

-Other optimisations will be tested in the part 4, stay tuned of go to the [GitHub project](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers) to have some algorithms preview!
+Next optimisations are tested in the part 4, click on the link below.